SiriusAhu-FYP/Proposal/Literature_Review.md

 * **RL‑Finetuning**: Rather than rely solely on supervised imitation, modern agent systems apply RL‑based finetuning (or reinforcement fine‑tuning, RFT) on top of pretrained models, enabling adaptation to multi‑step tasks, reward sparsity, and interactive decision‑making (UI‑Venus 2025; AgentGym‑RL 2025; Improving Agent Behaviors 2024).
 * **Structured Action Generation**: To reduce error and constrain the output space, agents generate actions in a **structured form** (e.g., JSON or discrete macro actions) rather than free‑form text; this improves reliability in game/GUI environments (UI‑Venus 2025).
 * **Iterative Feedback/Refinement Loops**: Agents employ mechanisms such as **self‑evolving trajectories**, **progressive interaction scaling**, or **policy rollouts with feedback** to correct mistakes, refine strategy, and adapt to new scenarios over time (AgentGym‑RL 2025; UI‑Venus 2025).
+* **Dense and Auxiliary Rewards**: A combination of dense rewards (feedback at each timestep) and auxiliary rewards (additional task-specific rewards, such as correct formatting or achieving sub-goals) accelerates learning and improves task performance, particularly in complex tasks. \cite{Agentgym-rl, 2025; rl-fine-tune-driving, 2024}

 ---